MicrosoftDocs/nav-content/dynamics-nav-app/ui-experiences.md

 ---
-title: Choosing the User Experience to Show or Hide Advanced Features | Microsoft Docs
+title: Choosing the User Experience to Show or Hide Advanced Features
 description: Learn what the Basic and Suite user experience tiers mean for the user interface, application areas, and your company in Dynamics 365 for Financials.
 documentationcenter: ''
 author: edupont04